 Your biggest threat to breast pumping is milk contamination or spoilage.
 Therefore it’s important to find the best milk storage option.
 Find a pump with back-flow protector to protect your milk from harmful bacteria.

 To ensure that everything goes as per your plans, it’s vital to do some research.
 First, call your destination to check whether they have a refrigerator available.
 Also, check with the airline and confirm whether they allow pump as a “medical device.”
-Also, confirm with a human relation representative of the office you will be visiting to check if they have a mother’s room where you can pump discreetly.
+Also, confirm with a human relation representative of the office you will be visiting to check if they have a mother’s room where you can express discreetly.

 You need a pumping plan